gicrisf/qute-city-lights/README.md

 > N.B.
 Make sure you don't mess up with colors after importing it (e.g. by leaving another theme import after this command).

-Enjoy your new dark theme.
+Start Qutebrowser and enjoy your new dark theme.

 ## Support
 Why don't you help me keeping myself awake buying me a coffee?
-I will use the extra time to write more code!
+I can take care of projects like this one in the extra time!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/V7V425BFU)